 Our paper adds a new perspective to the large literature on repayment and seniority in sovereign debt, an environment of weak contract enforcement that has long fascinated scholars (e.g., Bulow and Rogoff 1989; Tirole 2003; Bolton and Jeanne 2009; Panizza et al. 2009; Chatterjee and Eyigungor 2015; Schlegl et al. 2019; Flandreau et al. 2024; Mitchener and Trebesch 2024).
 The textbook view in this literature is that sovereign debt differs from corporate debt in that it is harder to enforce and not backed by collateral; most of the sovereign's assets are inside their country and are therefore difficult to seize and sell in default (Aguiar and Amador 2014; Schumacher et al. 2021; Gopinath et al. 2025).
-Contrary to a core assumption of this literature, we show that collateralization is far from "negligible" (Bulow and Rogoff 1989: 43) in international sovereign lending.
+3 Contrary to a core assumption of this literature, we show that collateralization is far from "negligible" (Bulow and Rogoff 1989: 43) in international sovereign lending.
 Instead, collateralization and related practices, such as control over cash flows, have been standard practice in one of the largest global lending booms of the past 150 years-China's post-2008 EMDE lending program and the closely related Belt and Road Initiative (BRI).

 We provide the most comprehensive analysis yet of Chinese secured lending practices abroad.
 In this way, we contribute to a small but growing literature on China's overseas lending and expanding footprint in global finance (Brautigam 2009; Agarwal et al. 2020; Coppola et al. 2021; Horn et al. 2021, 2022, 2023; Dreher et al. 2022; Liu 2023; Chen 2024; Kondo et al. 2025; Alfaro and Kanczuk 2022; Clayton et al. 2023, 2025).
-Our earlier study suggested that China's policy banks used future cash flows and escrow accounts to secure their loans far more often than other official or commercial creditors (Gelpern et al. 2023).3 In this
+Our earlier study suggested that China's policy banks used future cash flows and escrow accounts to secure their loans far more often than other official or commercial creditors (Gelpern et al. 2023).4 In this study, we shed light on the methods followed by these banks and a broader set of Chinese state-owned creditors.

-2 In a seminal paper, Bulow and Rogoff (1989: 43) state that "[w]hereas domestic loans are generally supported by substantial collateral, the assets that can be appropriated in the event of a sovereign's default are generally negligible.
+3In a seminal paper, Bulow and Rogoff (1989: 43) state that "[w]hereas domestic loans are generally supported by substantial collateral, the assets that can be appropriated in the event of a sovereign's default are generally negligible.
 For this reason one must look beyond collateral to find incentives for repayment."